We Care a Lot

-A later recording of "We Care a Lot" (from the album Introduce Yourself) is used as the theme song for the show Dirty Jobs.

 Production

 The band initially started recording the album without backing from a record label and, after pooling their money, recorded five songs.
 This gained the attention of Ruth Schwartz (who was then forming the independent label Mordam Records) under which the band (after receiving the finances to do so) finished and released the album.
 It was the first official release for both the band and the label.

 The album was recorded in a short space of time on a low budget.
 In a 2015 interview, bassist Billy Gould reflected, "There are probably things we could have done better, but at the same time I think that the performances were pretty damned good.
 And that had to do with us keeping focused and needing to work within those budget restrictions.
 We rehearsed quite a lot before we went in to record, so we were ready."